-Teacher in Charge: Ms A. Scholes
+Teacher in Charge: Anna Scholes.

 Accounting is the study of how we communicate financial information to businesses/organisations to help their decision-making.